SidRoberts/centum/docs/apps/console/middlewares.md

 }
 ```

-This is useful for when you want to separate the Commands from reusable application logic.
+Middlewares are useful for when you want to separate the Commands from reusable application logic.
 For example, you may want to check that a user is running Linux:

 ```php